House rentals in Québec City

 This is a city of festivals, with summer and winter being high times in Quebec City for cultural and culinary celebrations.
 Summer brings major international music acts to Festival d'été de Québec, the capital’s marquee music event typically hosted in July.
 Performers dressed in historic garb descend on Old Quebec in August for the New France Festival.
 Dozens of celebrations dedicated to the culinary, visual, and performing arts mean there’s something happening nearly every weekend from June to September.

 During winter, the height of the holiday season in December draws crowds to the German Christmas Market and New Year’s Eve revelries.
 February’s Quebec Winter Carnival is one of the main attractions on the winter calendar.
-Fall and spring are noticeably quieter — prime times for exploring the region’s outdoors or strolling postcard-perfect streets without all the foot traffic.
+Fall and spring are noticeably quieter — prime times for booking one of the area’s vacation rentals, exploring the region’s outdoors, or strolling postcard-perfect streets without all the foot traffic.

 Wandering through the narrow streets of Quartier Petit Champlain — among the oldest commercial districts in North America — feels like stepping into a history book.
 This compact area of central Quebec City exudes centuries-old French Canadian character in its well-preserved stone buildings with gabled roofs, most filled with small cafes, independent shops, and pubs.
 The cobblestone Place Royale, lined with restaurants and the continent’s longest-standing church, marks the site of the first French settlement in the region.